 Veterinary technicians are one of the top 20 most needed professions in the United States.
 The large demand for veterinary technicians can easily land you a career in this exciting field!

-The Program is accreditated by the American Veterinary Medical Association.
+The Program is accredited by the American Veterinary Medical Association.
 Graduates will be eligible to sit for the Veterinary Technicians National Exam and the WV State Exam.
-Upon successfully passing both exams graduates will earn their license and become Registered veterinary technicians within WV.
+Upon successfully passing both exams graduates will earn their license and become Registered Veterinary Technicians within WV.

 Documents to Download: